Capp3/klipper_config/README.md

 # Firmware information

-Set the hardware to `LPC1769` when setting firmware
+Set the hardware to `LPC1769` when setting firmware when using the Smoothie clone

 # Implimenting this